devtron-labs/devtron/docs/setup/install.md

 You will need to be ready with following prerequisites before Devtron installation
  - A Kubernetes cluster (preferably K8s 1.16 or above) created on AWS (EKS or KOPS) or on AZURE (AKS or KOPS).
 Check [Creating a Production grade EKS cluster using EKSCTL](https://devtron.ai/blog/creating-production-grade-kubernetes-eks-cluster-eksctl/)
  - An Nginx ingress controller pre-configured within the cluster either exposed as LoadBalancer or NodePort.
  - 2 S3 buckets/ AZURE Blob storage containers for ci-caching and ci-logs and their access permissions added to the cluster role.
+You will need to put these in configs [here](#storage-for-logs-and-cache)

 ## Introduction